What is the best Cornish scones recipe?

 Sunday Sleepover

-Extend your weekend with a 1-night treat, from £99 per person.
+Extend your weekend with a 1-night treat, from £192 for 2.
 Taste the best of Cornwall in Brasserie on the Bay, wind down into an incredible night of comfort in our coastal bedrooms then start the week right with a full Cornish breakfast.

 Your Sunday Sleepover inclusions: